 As targets get fainter, longer exposure times are needed to get the same signal/noise from a faint target as from a brighter target.
 However, the number of radiation events (aka "cosmic rays") hitting the chip also increases.
 Since the electronics on TK3 are excellent, with low readnoise, one can achieve similar signal/noise to that gotten with a single long integration with multiple shorter integrations.
-Thus, instead of observing a target for 1 hour, it is recommended that three 20-minute spectra be obtained and then cosmic ray median combined.
-The advantage to this process is the elimination of cosmic rays in spectra while the cost is the extra two (in this case) 89 second readouts.
+Thus, instead of observing a target for 1 hour, it is recommended that three 20-minute spectra be obtained and then cosmic rays in spectra while the cost is the extra two (in this case) 89 second readouts.
 The integration times used for these shorter observations just need to be enough to get over the readnoise of the detector.